 But these are hardly ordinary times.

-With that in mind, on March 27th the Supreme Court of Georgia, in conjunction with Governor Kemp’s declaration of a public health emergency, suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference.
+With that in mind, on March 27th, 2020, the Supreme Court of Georgia, in conjunction with Governor Kemp’s declaration of a public health emergency, suspended the requirement that closings occur in an attorney’s physical presence and specifically allowed lawyers to participate and supervise the closing of a real estate transaction by video conference.
 Virtual closings are permissible as long as there are both a current state of public health emergency as declared by Governor Kemp and a judicial state of emergency as declared by the Georgia Supreme Court.
-Currently, the judicial state of emergency ends December 9th, unless extended.
-The public health emergency declaration is also scheduled to expire December 9th, unless it also is extended.
+Currently, the judicial state of emergency ends March 9th, 2021, unless extended.

 So, does that mean you can close over Zoom, Microsoft Teams, or other videoconferencing apps?
 Again, potentially.